switchdoclabs/SDL_Pi_GroveWeatherPi/README.md

 Use phpmyadmin or sql command lines to add the included SQL file to your MySQL databases.

-example:   mysql -u root -p < WeatherPiStructure.sql
+example:   mysql -u root -p GroveWeatherPi< GroveWeatherPi.sql

 user:  root

 password: password

 Obviously with these credentials, don't connect port 3306 to the Internet.
 Change them if you aren't sure.